maxserra/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a Physics graduate with 3 years of experience in R&D engineering and embedded SW and HW development.
+I am interested in researching the potentials and pitfalls of Artifical Intelligence, with the goal of enabling safe, reliable and beneficial AI that can be seemlesly integrated in society.
+During my MSc in Data Science at the University of Potsdam I want to dive into the explainability of Machine Learning models.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< staticref "uploads/CV_Max_Serra_Lasierra.pdf" "newtab" >}}{{< icon name="download" pack="fas" >}} Download my CV{{< /staticref >}}.